JKWTCN/windeployexe/README.md

 ## How It Works

-1. **PE File Analysis**: The tool reads the PE header of the executable file, parses the Import Directory and Delay Load Import Directory, and obtains all dependent DLL names.
+1. **PE File Analysis**: The tool reads the PE header of the executable or DLL, parsing the Import Directory and Delay Import Directory to obtain all dependent DLL names.

-2. **Recursive Analysis**: If recursive mode is enabled, the tool will逐层 analyze the dependencies of each dependent DLL until the maximum recursion depth is reached or all dependencies are analyzed.
+2. **Recursive Analysis**: If recursive mode is enabled, the tool analyzes the dependencies of each dependent DLL level by level until the maximum recursion depth is reached or all dependencies are analyzed.

-3. **DLL Search**: Search for DLL files in the following priority order:
+3. **DLL Search**: DLL files are searched in the following priority order:

    - **Additional specified search directories** (specified via `--search-dirs` parameter, highest priority)
-   - Executable file directory
+   - Directory of the analyzed file
    - Current working directory
    - System directory (System32)
    - Windows directory
-   - All directories in the PATH environment variable
+   - All directories in PATH environment variable

-4. **File Copying**: If the copy option is specified, the tool will copy the found DLL files to the target directory:
+4. **File Copying**: If copy options are specified, the tool copies found DLL files to the target directory:

    - Automatically identify and skip Windows system core DLLs (unless using `--copy-all`)
    - Skip DLLs in the ignore list
    - Automatically create target directory